Boston, No. 1 Gamecocks top Arkansas in SEC women’s quarters

 Maybe it was the early start, but both teams started very sluggishly.
 The Gamecocks missed nine of their first 11 shots and didn’t make a basket until Boston scored on a putback with 7:56 left in the first quarter.
 The Razorbacks started 1 of 10 and missed their first seven 3-pointers.

-The worst play may have been when Victaria Saxton tried to pass the ball up the court after a defensive rebound with Beal not looking.
+The worst play may have been when Saxton tried to pass the ball up the court after a defensive rebound with Brea Beal not looking.
 The ball bounced out of bounds.

 WRAPPED AND PLAYING